jkflying/bucket-pr-kdtree/C++/README.md

 Hybrid ball/KNN searches are faster than either type on its own, because subtrees can be more aggresively eliminated.

 # Release Notes #

+0.6

+* New feature: iterator support to traverse all points in the tree
+* New feature: `rebalance()` method to rebuild the tree for optimal performance

 0.5